ha5dzs/volciclab-utilities/Readme.md

 ## The Volciclab Network Infrastructure

-When you come visit the lab, it doesn't look much, but there are more than 120 metres of Ethernet cables routed in the truss assembly.
+When you come visit the lab, the wiring on the truss may not look like much, but there are more than 120 metres of Ethernet cables routed in it.
 Here is why:

 ![Now you probably see why I needed to write this all down!](img/volciclab-network-infrastructure.png "Now you probably see why I needed to write this all down!")